-- Property names are presented as headings in bold face, preceded by unique property identifiers; - The line "Domain:" declares the class for which the property is defined; - The line "Range:" declares the class to which the property points, or that provides the values for the property; - The line "Superproperty of:" is a cross-reference to any subproperties the property may have; - The line "Quantification:" declares the possible number of occurrences for domain and range class instances for the property.
-Possible values are: 1:many, many:many:1; - The line "Scope note:" contains the textual definition of the concept the property represents; - The line "Examples:" contains a bulleted list of examples of instances of this property.
+- Property names are presented as headings in bold face, preceded by unique property identifiers; - The line "Domain:" declares the class for which the property is defined; - The line "Range:" declares the class to which the property points, or that provides the values for the property; - The line "Subproperty of:" is a cross-reference to any superproperties the property may have; - The line "Superproperty of:" is a cross-reference to any subproperties the property may have; The line "Quantification:" declares the possible number of occurrences for domain and range class instances for the property.
+Possible values are: 1:many, many:many, many:1; - The line "Scope Note:" contains the textual definition of the concept the property represents; - The line "Examples:" contains a bulleted list of examples of instances of this property.
 If the example is also instance of a subproperty of this property, the unique identifier of the subclass is added in parenthesis.
-If the example instantiates two properties, the unique identifiers of both properties is added in parenthesis.

-The line "Examples:" provides illustrative examples showing how the property should be used.
+If the example instantiates two properties, the unique identifiers of both properties is added in parenthesis. - The line "Examples:" provides illustrative examples showing how the property should be used; - The line "In First Order Logic:" expresses the formal constraints of the property in terms of logical axioms in a First Order Logic notation.